 “Well of course I do”, the receptionist replied, “she lives a few miles down the road!”.

 Do you know that feeling when all the planets seem to align in your favour, for your wishes to come true?
-This was even better!
+This was better than that!
 The receptionist, listening to my story of why I would like to meet her, picked up the phone and called her.
 And not only that she was happy to meet, but she invited me for a curanto experience as well!

 What is Curanto, you may ask?
 I’ve heard of it for the first time a few years ago, from an Argentinian girl I was hosting through Couchsurfing.
 She told me that if I am ever in that particular area of Patagonia to not miss the curanto, a traditional Mapuche way of cooking food, underground.